Weaving satins, woolens and tapestries;

 By the miraculous peace of God.

-Let us speak of freed hearts,
+Let us talk about freed hearts,

-Of the liberation of our affection,
+The liberation of our affection,

-Of the love felt for self and others,
+The true love felt for self and others,

 Repressed and stifled.